RickSlick3/CS5165-LearningDocker/README.md

       - will run and remove thecontainer after execution, must use terminal output as results

   - `docker run -ti my-python-container bash`
-    - will allow you to loop at the output file in the container after running
+    - will allow you to look at the output file in the container after running